Glazed Pumpkin Streusel Sugar Cookies

 Decadent pumpkin sugar cookies made with real pumpkin and drizzled with pumpkin icing and a delicate streusel topping.
 These cookies are soft and chewy and have plenty of pumpkin flavor packed into a simply delicious cookie.

-Glazed Pumpkin Sugar Cookies
+Why We Love Glazed Pumpkin Streusel Cookies

 glazed pumpkin sugar cookies recipe